kaz-utashiro/greple/README.md

     encoding.
 In this case, reading the file as a binary data helps to produce meaningful output. (**retry**)

-    This option specifies the action when data read error occured.
+    This option specifies the action when data read error occurred.

     - **skip**